-2. Repayment of a bridge loan availed specifically for the purpose of discharge of acquisition consideration of Edureka
+2. Payment of acquisition consideration of Edureka or repayment of a bridge loan availed specifically for the purpose of discharge of such acquisition consideration of Edureka

 In order to grow and expand our business, we evaluate targets for acquisitions and seek opportunities to acquire brands and businesses which complement our service offerings, strengthen or establish our presence in our targeted domestic and international markets, or enhance our knowledge-base and knowhow and provide synergy to our existing businesses and operations.